ForoughPassyar/Layoffs/README.md

 -- Here we fix the date columns:

 SELECT *
 FROM new_schema.layoffs_staging;

--- I couldn't use the str_to_date function alone since  values in the date column had duplicates -- So I add the REGEXP function to standardize the format of the dates.
+-- I couldn't use the str_to_date function alone since  values in the date column had duplicates.

+-- So I add the REGEXP function to standardize the format of the dates.

 UPDATE layoffs_staging
 SET `date` = STR_TO_DATE(`date`,'%m/%d/%Y')